The History and Future of Cent Accounts

 After that, cent accounts had entered mainstream and soon have reached their current rather high level of popularity.

 Advantages of cent accounts

 Getting opportunity to decrease the minimum available position size to 0.0001 of a standard lot is the biggest advantage of a cent account.
-While such brokers as AGEA and OANDA make it possible to trade with 0.00001 lot (1 currency unit) with their proprietary platforms, getting below the 0.01 lot size is impossible in MetaTrader platform without resorting to using a cent account.
+While such brokers as OANDA make it possible to trade with 0.00001 lot (1 currency unit) with their proprietary platforms, getting below the 0.01 lot size is impossible in MetaTrader platform without resorting to using a cent account.
 Other advantages are derived from this one: